garysteinmetz/chhcsfun_template/README.md

 1) Using Maven, assemble the project with command `mvn clean install`
 2) Run the project with command `java -jar ./target/demo-0.0.1-SNAPSHOT.jar`
 3) Open a browser and go to `http://localhost:8080/`
+4) Login (this will require you to create an account) and play for a few minutes

+Once finished, in the command prompt hold down the `Control` button then press `c` to stop the local server.

+#### (Optional, But Recommended) Review Cognito User Group and DynamoDB Table

+The user (you) that just played the game has saved information into AWS.

+Here's how to examine that information.
+  - Open an incognito browser and go to `#TF_VAR_AWS_DEVOPS_CONSOLE_URL#`
+  - Login as the `DevOps User`
+  - In the search box, enter 'Cognito' and select the 'Cognito' result
+  - Click the 'Manage User Pools' button
+    - This part here needs to be updated, continue with DynamoDB table analysis
+  - In the search box, enter 'DynamoDB' and select the 'DynamoDB' result
+    - This part needs to be updated

 # Ignore This Section